CuriousGeorgiy/hash-table-optimization/README.md

 ![v0 __strcmp_avx2](docs/assets/v0/v0__strcmp_avx2.png)

-This is the complete source code which I discovered in libc sources:
+This is the complete source code which I discovered in libc sources (due to lack of debug symbols for libc):
 ```asm
       movl        %edi, %eax
       xorl        %edx, %edx